DanLyss/AstroNavigation/artifacts/Readme.md

 ## 4. Product Organization 📲💾
 A key consideration is whether the solution will be an independent local app or a remote service-based system.
 A local app must efficiently manage memory and computational resources, while a remote service can leverage powerful servers but requires stable connectivity.

+## 5. Underlying mathematics ✍️📖
+The most important part of the project is mathematical computations using some data accumulated from the photo.
+We need to ensure that underlying math methods we are using are actualy giving us right results, otherwise the whole project will not work correctly.

 # Artifacts Description 📜